-The Lifelong Learning (LLL) Program at Lenoir-Rhyne University is designed to serve the needs of area adult and/or non-traditional students who may want to progress toward their degree at a pace that allows them to balance non-school related commitments along with pursuing their degree.
-LLL students at Lenoir-Rhyne are students who typically need evening or more conveniently scheduled courses, although they may select classes at any time during the day.
-There are two degree programs designed for and opened only to LLL students (see below), though LLL students can pursue most any degree program at LR.
+The Adult Learner Program at Lenoir-Rhyne University is designed to serve the needs of area adult and/or non-traditional students who may want to progress toward their undergraduate degree at a pace that allows them to balance non-school related commitments along with pursuing their degree.
+Adult Learners at Lenoir-Rhyne are students who typically need evening or online courses, although they may select classes at any time during the day.
+There are four degree programs designed for and open only to Adult Learners (see below), though Adult Learners can pursue most any degree program at LR.

-- At least two years of living independently, e.g. not living with parents/guardians or at any college
+- At least two years of living independently

 - Have a family and children of one’s own

-Students applying for the LLL program must submit the following:
+Students applying as an Adult Learner must submit the following:

 - A completed, accurate application for undergraduate admission and a non-refundable $35 application fee

 - An official high school transcript and official SAT or ACT scores if less than 24 semester hours have been attempted at another college or university

 - Official transcripts from the high school and\or each college or university attended

 - Proof of eligibility to be considered an Adult Learner